 How does the process work?

-- We generate the Letter of Authorisation automatically based on the Trade Register data.
+- We automatically generate the Letter of Authorisation based on Trade Register data

-- The authorised representative(s) must sign the document.
+- The authorised representative(s) review and sign the document

-- The signed document must be uploaded via the Digidentity Wallet app.
+- The signed document is submitted via the Digidentity Wallet app

-Once the Letter of Authorisation has been approved, your product will either be issued or you will proceed to the next step of the registration process.
+Once the Letter of Authorisation has been approved, your eHerkenning product will be issued or you will proceed to the next step of the registration process.

 Is a Letter of Authorisation always required?

-- you are not independently authorised according to the Trade Register; or
+- you are not independently authorised according to the Trade Register

 If you are registered as an independently authorised representative, a Letter of Authorisation is usually not needed.